brunoNetId/rhods-transfer-learning/README.md

    ```
    Complete the YAML code above with the `pipelineSpec` definition from your exported YAML file in Jupyter.
       > [!CAUTION]
-      > Make sure your un-tab one level the `pipelineSpec` definition to make the resource valid.
+      > Make sure you un-tab one level the `pipelineSpec` definition to make the resource valid.

    Click `Create`.